-Nicknamed Little Tibet, Ladakh is a haven of peace located in the far north of India.
-This Himalayan region is less known as compared to its Nepalese or Tibetan neighbours, and yet it has so much more to offer!
-Reach Ladakh by air or by road to discover the Tibetan Buddhist culture in a beautifully enchanting setting.
-Perched at an altitude of 3500 m, isolated for most of the year, Ladakh welcomes you into a unique mineral environment.
-This area is protected by the Himalayan barrier during the monsoon and thus provides a pleasant and dry climate during the summer.
-From May to October, trekking possibilities are endless.
-With its many valleys there are hiking trails suited to one and all.
+Nicknamed Little Tibet, Ladakh is a haven of peace in the far north of India.
+This Himalayan region is less known than its Nepalese or Tibetan neighbour’s and yet… And so much the better!
+Join Ladakh by plane or by road to discover Tibetan Buddhist culture in an enchanting setting.
+Perched at an altitude of 3500m, isolated for a good part of the year, Ladakh welcomes you in a unique mineral environment.
+This region is protected by the Himalayan barrier during the monsoon and therefore offers a pleasant and dry climate during the summer.
+From May to October, the trekking possibilities are endless.
+Thanks to its many valleys, there are hiking trails for everyone.

-Often forgotten in the immensity of the Indian subcontinent, the North-eastern states are home to some real wonders.
-Located on extreme east bordering China, Burma,Bangladesh and Bhutan, this area is home to seven different states, which give you the feeling of being in a new country.
-With its own distinct culture, its curious peoples, and its contrasting wildernesses, the Northeast is the best kept secret of India.
+Often forgotten in the vastness of the Indian subcontinent, the northeastern states hold true wonders.
+Located after Bangladesh, near the Burmese border, this region is home to seven different states, where you will feel like you are in a new country.
+With its own culture, its unique peoples, its wild and contrasting territory, the Northeast is India's best kept secret.

-Arunachal Pradesh, on the eastern most frontier of India offers you a different Himalayas which are home to one of the most beautiful monasteries in the world, right at the Chinese border.
-Discover the state of Assam and opt for a safari in Kaziranga National Park for a chance to observe the one-horned rhinoceroses.
+Arunachal Pradesh, on the eastern most frontier of India offers you a different Himalayas which are home to one of the most beautiful monasteries in the world, sharing the Bhutanese border.
+Discover Assam and go on a safari in Kaziranga National Park for the chance to discover one-horned rhinos.

-Why not set out on a journey to Gujarat?
-South of Rajasthan, in the west of the country, lies a state little known to travellers from western countries.
-With a dry and arid climate, this region was the birthplace of Gandhi.
-Its economic strength is significantly higher than the rest of the country due to its geographical position and easy access to the sea.
-Discover the treasures of Gujarat, its extremely rich handicrafts, its famous fabrics and beautiful embroidery.
-On the wild side, Gir National Park is home to the Asiatic lion!
-The unspoiled nature of Kutch will surprise you, what with its salt desert where wild donkeys can be seen galloping.
+Why don't you go on a trip to Gujarat?
+South of Rajasthan, in the west of the country, lies a state little known to travellers.
+With a dry and arid climate, this region was the cradle of Gandhi.
+Its economic dynamism is significantly superior to the rest of the country thanks to its geographical position and its access to the sea.
+Discover the riches of Gujarat, with its extremely rich craftsmanship known for its magnificent fabrics and embroidery.
+As for wildlife, Gir National Park is home to the Asian lion!
+The unspoiled nature of the Kutch region will surprise you with its salt desert where wild donkeys gallop.

-This large rural area in central India hides many surprises.
-Madhya Pradesh, consisting of large forested plateau, remains largely unknown to travellers.
-Yet it deserves some attention for its national parks and a lot more.
+This large rural region in central India hides many surprises.
+Madhya Pradesh, made up of large forest plateaus, remains unknown to travellers.
+Yet it deserves attention for its national parks among other things.
 Bandhavgarh has the highest density of tigers in the country.
-Thanks to the different waterholes scattered throughout the park, you can observe many other animals such as bears or deer.
+Thanks to the various water points scattered around the park, you can observe many animals such as bears and deer.

-Kanha is another reserve that houses the most tigers in the country.
-It has the largest fleet, with 16 animals in all.
-If staying here for at least two days, you are likely to observe these magnificent animals while on safari.
+Kanha is another reserve with the most tigers in the whole country.
+It is the largest park with 16 entrances in total.
+By staying a minimum of two days you have the chance to observe magnificent animals during your safaris.

-Pench is a park that lies on the border with Maharashtra, populated by huge forests of sal trees.
-Its reputation also lies in its diversity of herbivores, its population of wolves, and tigers of course.
-Finally the Panna reserve, close to Khajuraho, is a treasure both for its fauna and flora and its landscapes, crossed by the Ken River.
-You will find huge boulders scattered all around the reserve, transporting you to another world.
+Pench is a park located on the border with Maharastra, it is formed by immense forests of salt.
+Its reputation is also due to its diversity of herbivores, its population of wolves and of course tigers.
+Finally, the Panna reserve, very close to Khajuraho, is a treasure both for its flora and fauna and for its landscapes crossed by the Ken River.
+This reserve with huge and round rocks transports you to another world.

-In the Bay of Bengal, only 190 km to the west of Burma, is the Indian archipelago of Andaman and Nicobar.
-The Nicobar Islands are not open to tourists, but there are many others in Andaman to explore.
-The Andamans attract travellers to come to the beautiful coral reefs and white sand beaches.
-The turquoise blue waters are surrounded by lush tropical jungles and mangroves.
-This is the perfect place to get introduced to scuba diving and to discover extraordinary aquatic life.
-For best climatic conditions, escape to the Andamans between December and April.
+In the Bay of Bengal, just 190 km west of Burma, lies the Indian archipelago of Andaman and Nicobar.
+The Nicobar Islands are not open to tourists, but there are so many more to explore.
+Travelers to the Andamans come for the beautiful coral reefs and heavenly white sand beaches.
+The turquoise blue waters are surrounded by lush jungle and tropical mangrove swamps.
+It is the perfect place to learn about scuba diving and discover the extraordinary aquatic life.
+To benefit from the best weather conditions, escape to the Andamans between the months of December and April.
 This period also corresponds to the nesting of turtles.
 Perfect for couples and family looking for a relaxing beach stay after a jaunty trip.

-Set out to conquer these Himalayan regions that will seduce you with their breathtaking scenery.
-These “abodes of the gods" are among the most sacred sites for Hindus in India.
-The state of Uttarakhand, which borders Nepal to the east and Tibet to the north, is where the Ganges rises at the foot of enchanting peaks.
-Attend the prayer ceremonies held on the Ghats of the Ganges in Haridwar.
-Stroll along the streets of Rishikesh, the world capital of yoga, and enjoy the spiritual and relaxed atmosphere of the place.
+Set off to conquer the Himalayan regions which will embrace you with their mixture of breath-taking landscapes.
+These “abodes of the gods” for Hindus are among the most sacred sites in India.
+Uttarkhand, bordering Nepal in the east and Tibet in the north.
+This is where the holy Ganges rises, at the foot of enchanting peaks.
+Attend prayer ceremonies along the Ganges in Haridwar.
+Stroll through the alleys of Rishikesh, capital of yoga, and appreciate its spiritual and relaxed atmosphere.

-Himachal Pradesh represents another region of the Himalayan foothills.
-The lush valleys of Kullu and Kangra are waiting for you near the towns of Manali and Dharamshala.
-The city of Dharamshala is home to the Tibetan government in exile and the residence of the 14th Dalai Lama.
-Enjoy the snow-capped peaks all around you, some exceeding altitudes of 6000 m.
-Go up to the Rohtang Pass and see beyond the valleys of Spiti and Lahaul, the frontiers of the high altitude Himalayan regions and home to the Snow Leopards.
-In spring and fall, these regions offer a climate conducive to outdoor activities such as rafting, para-gliding and trekking!
+Himachal Pradesh is another part of the Himalayan foothills.
+The lush valleys of Kullu or Kangra await you near the towns of Manali or Dharamsala.
+This houses the Tibetan government in exile and the residence of the 14th Dalai Lama.
+Admire the snow-capped peaks all around you, some exceeding 6000m in altitude.
+Climb up to the Rothang Pass and discover beyond the Spiti and Lahul valleys, the gateway to the high altitude Himalayan regions and home to the Snow Leopards.
+In spring and autumn, these regions offer you a setting conducive to outdoor activities, including rafting, paragliding or trekking!